ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 Currently, information barriers policies are defined and managed in the Office 365 Security & Compliance Center using PowerShell cmdlets.
 This is typically done by a compliance administrator or a global administrator.

 > [!IMPORTANT]
-> **Before you begin the following procedure, you must [enable scoped director search in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search)**.
+> **Before you begin the following procedure, you must [enable scoped directory search in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search)**.
 Wait at least 24 hours after enabling scoped directory search before you set up or define policies for information barriers.

 1. As a global administrator or compliance administrator, create a remote PowerShell session to the Security & Compliance Center.
 (To get help with this, see [Connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell).)